 - Tree nuts (such as almonds, cashews, walnuts)

 - Shellfish (such as crab, lobster, shrimp)

 Recently there has been a lot of media attention on the rapid increase in food allergy and everyone nowadays is gluten free, lactose free, vegan, late soy dandies.
-Unfortunately some nutritional therapists are (deservedly) getting a bad rap for restricting peoples diets to the point that patients are becoming underweight or even worse, developing an eating disorder known as orthorexia.
-Much of this occurs because of incorrectly diagnosed food allergy and intolerance.
+Unfortunately some nutritional therapists are (deservedly) getting a bad rap for restricting peoples diets to the point that patients are becoming underweight or even worse, developing an eating disorder known as orthorexia

-Food allergy and intolerance does exist however.
-Some people could do with eliminating certain foods whilst others may only need to rotate and reduce grains and dairy, which are the common culprits.
+Food allergy and intolerance does exist however and some people could do with eliminating certain foods whilst others may only need to rotate and reduce grains and dairy, which are the common culprits.